sanglinwei/sanglinwei.github.io/index.md

 I am working on fusing learning and optimization for sustainable power system analytics.
 [CV](./gh-pages/CV_LinweiSang.pdf)

 ## Recent News
+[Jan.
+2024] Serve as a conference organizer for the Special Section of "AI + Modern Power Systems Operation" in CIEEC 2024;

 [Dec.
 2023] Our paper "Carbon-aware Distribution Network Operation Approach via Fusing Learning and Optimization" was accepted to Proceedings of the CSEE (Chinese top journal).